What Is Vernix Caseosa? Benefits for Your Newborn’s Skin

 What Is Vernix Caseosa?

-What Are the Benefits of Vernix Caseosa?
+Benefits of Vernix

 The Benefits of Vernix Caseosa in the Womb

-Protect the fetus from damaging substances, like urea and electrolytes, in the amniotic fluid.
+Protecting the fetus from damaging substances, like urea and electrolytes, in the amniotic fluid.

-Help with thermoregulation.
+Helping with thermoregulation.

 The Benefits of Vernix Caseosa After Birth